Free Shipping on All Breezaire Wine Cellar Cooling Units!

 Advantages of Ducted Wine Cooling Systems

-• Silent operation: All major components are outside the cellar, minimizing noise levels in cooling systems.
+Silent operation All major components are located outside the cellar, minimizing noise from the cooling systems.

-• Even air circulation: Ducted systems offer superior air circulation in wine cellars, which is especially important for larger or irregularly shaped spaces.
+Even air circulation Ducted systems offer superior air circulation in wine cellars, especially for larger or irregularly shaped spaces.

 Ducted systems are ideal for spacious collections—see our selection of large capacity wine cooling units for robust, high-performance options.
 If your wine room falls in the mid-size range, medium capacity wine cooling units can provide the right balance of power and efficiency.